jeffrichley/algokit/docs/gaussian-process.md

 # Gaussian Process Modeling

-Model functions with uncertainty using Bayesian regression.
+Model unknown functions with quantified uncertainty using Bayesian regression.
+Gaussian processes are well suited for surrogate modeling, regression, and Bayesian optimization.

 ## Algorithms